 Related Links

-Role plays used by DECA are not provided by MBA Research.
+MBA Research does not provide the role plays that DECA uses.
 Questions regarding these aspects of the competitive events should be directed to state advisors.
 For online testing, contact MBA Research.
 To order paper/pencil exams, contact National DECA.

-Click here for the complete document of DECA Test Specifications 2020-2021 and general information.
+Visit this page for the complete document of DECA Test Specifications and general information.

 Performance indicators (competencies) for competitive events are used to define the parameters of the written exam and other activities that are part of the overall competition.
 These performance indicators are the basis of events for DECA ICDC.